nitinkh/solution/README.md

 ## Google-Maps-Api-Configuration

-To make this project running correctly, you need to have google API key and needs to be inserted in .env file
+To make this project running correctly, you need to have google API key and needs to be inserted as a value of REACT_APP_GOOGLE_MAP_KEY variable in .env file

 ## Folder Structure